Entidad/credo-ts-survey/README.md

 ```

-Then add the question-answer module to your project.
+Then add the survey module to your project.

 ```sh
 yarn add git+http://github.com/entidad/credo-ts-survey.git